“There’s no cell service at the Creek.”

 Climbers wear tape gloves to protect their skin from being completely sluiced off by the walls.
 Yesterday, while chatting with someone, I’d put my tape glove on backwards: protecting the inside of my hand, instead of the back of my palm, which is the part that makes contact with the walls.
 I’d climbed anyways, without bothering to fix it.
 I’ve still got the scars.

 I top-rope a few cracks, including a monster off-width which takes me the better part of an hour to thrash my way up.
 The Violator, they call it.
 By the time I touch the chains, my left shoulder is completely raw and abraded, due to the fact it’s been wedged against the sides of a giant crack for an hour.
-My knee is bruised in three spots, blood is leaking out from under my tape gloves, and my balls have been squeezed so tight against the edge of the wall, it feels a bit like I’ve just finished a BDSM session.
+My knee is bruised in three spots, blood is leaking out from under my tape gloves, and my sensitive spots ache.
+It feels a bit like I’ve just finished a BDSM session.

 Which, truthfully, isn’t a bad metaphor for crack climbing.